TEACHING AND RESEARCH

 BA, Asbury College (2004)

 His work has appeared in the journals Ecclesiology and Wesleyan Theological Journal, as well as the T&T Clark Companion to Reformation Theology (Bloomsbury, 2012) and The Encyclopedia of Christianity in the United States (Rowman & Littlefield, 2016).

 Justus is a lay member of The United Methodist Church.
-He is married to Ellen Ann Hunter, and they have two sons: Justus II and Miles.
+He is married to Ellen Ann Hunter, and they have two sons, Justus II and Miles, and a daughter, Lucy.